mccartheney/Desktop-Notifier-in-Python/README.md

 ## Features (In development)

-- Fetch TechCrunch updates from the Hindustan Times RSS feed API.
+- Fetch TechCrunch updates from the Hindustan newsapi API.
 - Process the retrieved data to extract relevant TechCrunch information.
 - Generate desktop notifications using the DesktopNotifier Python module.
 - Customize notification settings such as title, message, and duration.